 The air gaps between the edge of the floating roof and the tank wall, between the pup joints and guide frames are made leak-proof with the help of rim seals.
 Material for their production is to be chosen as regards the chemical composition and the temperature of the stored product, operating life requirements, gas mass density and other specific factors

-Staircases, platforms and passages for vertical steel tanks
+Staircases, platforms and passages for site built storage tanks

-Either of three types of staircases can be used in a vertical steel tank: stepladders for low loading capacity tanks (up to 500 m³), shaft staircases and circular-type staircases.
+Either of three types of staircases can be used in an on-site fuel tank: stepladders for low loading capacity tanks (up to 500 m³), shaft staircases and circular-type staircases.

 Shaft staircases are installed on a separate base plate.
 For tanks produced by coiling method this staircase serves as a technological frame (coil) on which the welded wall strip panels, bottom and roof decking are rolled.
 This helps to cut down the cost of the unit because there is no need to produce technological frame, which is an expendable packing.

 Circular-type staircase is fixed only to the tank wall, its lower flight starts at 250 mm higher the ground level.
 This construction scheme is considered to be more convenient for tank equipment service.

 Vertical tanks staircases’ minimum width is 700 mm.
 The inclination to the horizontal surface is not more than 50° and they have to be installed in a way as to stand the single point load of 4,5 kN.
 If the height of the staircase exceeds 9 m, its design project includes midpoint plates at the distance not more than 6 m from each other.

 The steps are made of punched, grid or riffled metal minimum 200 wide, not more than 250 mm high and with the inclination rate from 2° to 5° to the back edge.
 The railings are made in a way to stand the horizontal load of 0.9 kN at the top point and are 1 m higher the steps.